thanos/ExZarr/guides/overview.md

 - Cross-language data exchange (Elixir ↔ Python/Julia/R)

 **Production Status:**
 ExZarr v1.0.0+ is production-ready, with comprehensive test coverage including property-based tests and Python interoperability validation.
-The library implements both Zarr v2 (stable, widely supported) and Zarr v3 (modern, extended features) specifications.
+The library provides full production support for both Zarr v2 and Zarr v3 specifications, with automatic format detection and seamless interoperability.

 **Not a Python Wrapper:**
 ExZarr does not wrap Python's zarr-python library or call Python code.
 It is a ground-up implementation in Elixir that reads and writes the same on-disk/cloud format, ensuring interoperability through specification compliance rather than library coupling.